armory/docs-cdaas/content/en/external-automation/webhook-approval.md

   --data '{"success": true, "mdMessage": "Webhook successful"}'
 {{< /prism >}}

-Armory CD-as-a-Service looks for `success` value of `true` or `false` to determine the webhook's success or failure. `mdMessage` should contain a user-friendly message for Armory CD-as-a-Service to display in the UI and write to logs.
+CD-as-a-Service looks for `success` value of `true` or `false` to determine the webhook's success or failure. `mdMessage` should contain a user-friendly message for CD-as-a-Service to display in the UI and write to logs.

 ## How to configure a webhook in your deployment file